 At 9.9 cm / 3.9 inches, this lens dwarfs all other 50mms.
 It's almost twice as big as most other 1.4s and almost three times as large as some 1.8s.

 The one downside to its bulk is when you use it for street photography: other than the fact that it gets heavy after, say, about an hour of hand-holding, it's also really obtrusive.
-Meaning, easily noticed by potential street subjects.
+Meaning, you’d stick out like a sore thumb to potential street subjects.

 Slap it on a Nikon D4 or a Canon 1Ds and you might as well be walking around in a gorilla suit.
 Regardless, if you're a capable street photographer, the lens does well.
 Just don't take it to a place where you know you need to be discreet.
 Anyway, street photos comin' up, along with:

-"Snappy" is the first word that comes to mind here, thanks to the hypersonic motor, or "HSM" for short.
+"Snappy" is the first word that comes to mind here, thanks to the hypersonic motor (what "HSM" stands for, in case you were wondering).

 But even for fast-moving subjects, autofocus was a breeze.
 It's easily the fastest-to-focus-confirmation lens I've used thus far.
-There's a caveat like I said, but after a few images that illustrate the point:
+Unfortunately, there’s also a caveat, but I’ll get to that right after showing you a few samples:

 Now, the caveat: